 The top advantages of prefabricated buildings are significantly shorter building cycles from designing to the finished building as well as the use of sustainable re-growing materials, such as wood.
 Wasteful material is smaller in volume if compared to conventional method of construction.

-According to Cornelia Sailer, Chariman of the Supervisory Board of LiWooDHolzmodulbau AG, a German company that is specializing in prefabricated timber buildings and use sustainable and re-growing materials such as wood,the solid timber constructions are built as innovative cross-laminated timber construction (CLT).
+According to Cornelia Sailer, Chariman of the Supervisory Board of LiWooDHolzmodulbau AG, a German company that is specializing in prefabricated timber buildings and use sustainable and re-growing materials such as wood,the solid timber constructions are built as innovative cross-laminated timber construction (CLT) which are supplied by KLH.
 In addition to this general ecological concept regenerative thermal sources are used as heating and cooling system of the building.

 LiWooD works with a so-called field factory, where the factory for the completion of modules is built adjacent to the building site.
 All the component parts are delivered in time to the field factory where they are assembled to ready modules.
 With a crane the modules are stacked and stapled and thus the building is completed in a very short amount of time.